ibexa/documentation-developer/docs/updating/4_update_3.2.md

 !!! note

-    During database update, you have to go through all the changes between your current version and your final version **e.g. during update from v2.2 to v2.5 you have to perform all the steps from: <2.3, <2.4 and <2.5**.
+    During database update, you have to go through all the changes between your current version and your final version **for example, when you update from v2.2 to v2.5, you have to perform all the steps from: <2.3, <2.4 and <2.5**.
-    Only after applying all changes your database will work properly.
+    The database will work properly only if you apply all the required changes.

 ## Check out and update the app